The behalf of the Board of Directors of your Company, it is my pleasure

 stations, 5 online stations and 4 mother stations.

-regions.
-GGL is also catering to the fuel requirement of over 28600 CNG vehicles operating in the region.
+geographical regions.
+GGL is also catering to the fuel requirement of

+around 33,400 CNG vehicles operating in the region.
 Your Company has a

 IGL was incorporated to implement CGD projects in Delhi''s National

 Capital Territory (NCT) and cities in adjoining National Capital Region

 (NCR).
 As on 31st March, 2015, IGL operated 326 CNG stations including68

 mother stations,228 online stations and 30 daughter stations.

 Further, as on 31st March 2015, IGL supplied PNG to over 5.6 Lac